 Our rehabilitation facility

-Adult and pediatric patients undergo water therapy in Rusk Rehabilitation Center’s therapy pool.
+Adult and pediatric patients undergo water therapy in Rusk Rehabilitation Hospital’s therapy pool.

 The pool features: